 If you are feeling overwhelmed and do not know where to turn, consider calling a crisis hotline.
 You will find knowledgeable and caring and counselors who are trained in crisis management.
 They also have a list of agencies that can offer help with eviction prevention, food, shelter, disaster relief, or a safe place to stay.
 You can find hope, and direction during difficult times but remember, hard times are not here to stay.

 If you are a person of faith consider talking with a spiritual leader in your community.
-They can not only counsel you, they will pray for you and your situation.
+They can not only counsel you, but they will also pray for you and your situation.
 Remember these agencies provide help people of all faiths and persuasions.
 No one who is truly in need of help will be turned away.

 For more than 100 years, Catholic Charities has been known for their steadfast commitment to helping all people in need.
 They have almost 4,000 locations nationwide that offer, supportive services to the less fortunate.
 Their mission is to help families and individuals restore health and stability to their families.
 They offer food banks, help to pay bills, Christmas programs, and counseling.

 This organization is a worldwide faith-based organization that offers help to those needing emergency assistance like mobile feeding stations, emergency shelter, family counseling, distribution of food, clothing, furniture and more.
 They also give clients referrals for assistance from other community or government services.
 More info.

 They offer outreach ministry to multiple services to families, singles, immigrants, youth, and children.
 They offer a food pantry, counseling furniture, clothing, education, and more.
 They also operate thrift stores where displaced families and individuals can get necessities like, clothes, housewares, furniture, to help rebuild their lives.
 More info.